Swinomish people: Lifestyle

 The lifestyle of the Swinomish, like other Indigenous peoples of the Northwest Coast, is highly reliant on the usage of marine resources, such as salmon fishing and shellfish gathering.
 They reserved the right to fish and harvest in their usual and accustomed areas in the Point Elliott Treaty of 1855.
-The Swinomish are highly reliant on their marine resources.
 In pre-colonial times, as much as 70% percent of their food came from marine resources.
 The traditional fishing methods of the Swinomish included using traps that led fish from deep water into the shallows where they could be easily collected.
 This kind of trap was used by the Swinomish at Dugualla Bay, Turner Bay, along the North Fork of the Skagit River, and all along the Swinomish Channel.

 Today, the Swinomish continue to be involved heavily in the fishing industry.
 Although some usage of traditional fishing methods continues, the majority of fishing is commercial.
 Through the Swinomish Tribe, they have been engaged in conflicts with the federal government over fishing rights.
 Most Swinomish are dependent on fishing, farm labor, or lumbering as income.
 Others make their income as craftspeople, selling Native arts and crafts.

 The Swinomish traditionally used clam gardens to farm clams.
 In 2022, the Swinomish Tribe built the first clam garden in the United States in 200 years.

 The Swinomish also traditionally gathered berries and roots, and, after the introduction of potatoes, they became part of the Swinomish diet.

 In pre-colonial times, the Swinomish were semi-migratory.
 In the summer, Swinomish people travelled to fishing and gathering sites near their villages.

 By 1883, much of the population of the Swinomish Reservation had turned to logging, milling, and farming.
 Around three-fourths had made the switch, with the remainder still living engaged in traditional subsistence patterns.

 The primary watergoing vessel for much of Swinomish history has been the canoe.
 Although modern motorized watercraft are the mainly utilized vehicle now, canoes still carry a high degree of cultural significance and are used at cultural events.
 The Swinomish canoes are similar to those of other Coast Salish peoples.
 Saltwater canoes are traditionally decorated at the prow and can be up to fifty feet long.

 Religion

+Students and teachers at the Swinomish Day School, 1907.

 After colonization, many Swinomish converted to Christianity.
 One of the prominent denominations of the Swinomish was historically the Indian Shaker Church.
 A Shaker church was built on the Swinomish Reservation in 1939, but individuals practiced privately in their homes since 1910.
 Protestantism was introduced to the Swinomish in 1894 after the establishment of the Swinomish Day School, a boarding school operated by the federal government.

 Today, most members of the Swinomish Tribe are Catholic.